 What caused the Edmund Fitzgerald to sink is a mystery.

-What sank the Fitzgerald?
 One of the prevailing theories is that it was hit by a series of three consecutive rogue waves, a phenomenon called “three sisters,” which was reported by another nearby ship.

 It sank 17 miles from Whitefish Point on Michigan’s Upper Peninsula, an area that has claimed at least 240 ships.

 More than 15,000 people attended the June 7, 1958 christening and launch of the Fitzgerald.
-The sight of the massive ship crashing into the water was so harrowing that one man died of a heart attack on the spot.
+The sight of the massive ship crashing into the water was so harrowing that one man reportedly died of a heart attack on the spot.

-A number of memorials are held annually on November 10 to commemorate the lives lost on the Fitzgerald and the Great Lakes.
-Artifacts from the ship can be seen on display the Great Lakes Shipwreck Museum in Whitefish Point near Paradise, Michigan, as well as the Dossin Great Lakes Museum in Detroit, and the Steamship Valley Camp museum in Sault Ste.
+Today, the original bell and other artifacts can be seen on display the Great Lakes Shipwreck Museum in Whitefish Point near Paradise, Michigan, as well as the Dossin Great Lakes Museum in Detroit, and the Steamship Valley Camp museum in Sault Ste.
 Marie, Michigan.